jaycelynchino/byu-cs324-w2023/lab-proxy-iomultiplex/README.md

 You reach this state only after you have sent the entire HTTP request (i.e., in the `SEND_REQUEST` state) to the Web server.

-In this state, loop to read from the server socket until one of the following
+In this state, loop to read from the proxy-to-server socket until one of the following happens:
-happens:

  - you have read the entire HTTP response from the server.
 Since this is HTTP/1.0, this is when the call to `read()` (or `recv()`) returns 0, indicating that the server has closed the connection.
 If this is the case:
-   - close the socket that you are
-   - close up server socket.
+   - close the proxy-to-server socket.
-   - register the client socket with the epoll instance for writing.
+   - register the client-to-proxy socket with the epoll instance for writing.
    - change state to `SEND_RESPONSE`.
  - `read()` (or `recv()`) returns a value less than 0.
    - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no